Licensing Guides

 The #1 newsletter for the trades.

-There are many programs to get the training you need to become an electrical contractor professional in Arizona, and they are located all over the state, in major cities and smaller communities.
+There are many programs to get the training you need to become an electrical contractor professional in Arizona.

 Arizona has two union-based joint apprenticeship and training programs (JATC): Tucson Electrical JATC and the Phoenix Electrical JATC.
 These programs are a partnership between local chapters of the International Brotherhood of Electrical Workers Union (IBEW) and the Arizona Chapter of the National Electrical Contractors Alliance.